Glokc0ma/SD-Maid-Pro/AppCleaner.md

 * Show inaccessible items: Some items, especially on 6.0+ without root may be known to SD Maid, but can't be accessed (i.e. deleted).

 ## FAQ
+### Why delete cache?
+First lets get something straight: **Caches are not a bad thing.** Loading files from cache instead of downloading or recalculating them again can make loading faster and save device resources (battery/cpu/bandwidth).

+In a perfect app world, all apps manage their cache perfectly and a tool such as this would be unnecessary.
+But the world isn't perfect and apps missmanage their cache by e.g. not limiting it's size.
+Often the user is given no control over it except for wiping the whole cache.
+The AppCleaner aims to provide the user with detailed information and more fine grained control over each apps cache.

 ### Why not just use the systems built-in functions?
 The systems cache clearing routines only cover the default caches.
 This means files that within the official `cache` folder in the official app data locations (e.g. `/data/data/<pkg>/cache` and `<sdcard>/Android/data/<pkg>/cache`).
 But apps may also create directories and files on the root of the sdcard and save their cache in those directories or use weird constelations such `.cache` or `/files/cache`.